 The detailed disclaimer can be found here.

 Bicycle route data is developed by DRCOG staff and collected from a variety of sources (local jurisdictions where possible).
-The process strives to provide data that can be used to distinguish between "on street" and "off street" routes.
+The process strives to provide data that can be used to distinguish between "on-street" and "off-street"facilities.
 The data is verified using a variety of techniques to ensure that:

 RTD park & ride data is from the Regional Transportation District (RTD).
 The data can be dowloaded directly from the RTD data download web-site.

 Open Cycle Map is built from Open Street Map (OSM) data to serve as a bicycle focused base map.
 The data behind the project is contributed and maintained by citizens.
 You can contribute to the map by adding bicycle related content to the Open Street Map project.